 20% wear and tear deduction on gross earnings.
 Maintenance and repair costs are deductible, but only if they are supported by official invoices Insurance premiums related to the rental property.
 Mortgage interest payments, provided the loan was used to purchase or renovate the property.
 Property management fees for professional rental services By effectively using these deductions, landlords can reduce their taxable income while staying compliant with Cyprus tax law

-Rental Income Tax for Companies in Cyprus Corporate Tax Companies in Cyprus are taxed at a flat corporate tax rate of 12.5% on their net rental profits.
+Rental Income Tax for Companies in Cyprus Corporate Tax Companies in Cyprus are taxed at a flat corporate tax rate of 15% on their net rental profits as of January 1, 2026, up from 12.5% in 2025.
 Companies can also deduct expenses for their property.
 This includes loan interest, maintenance costs, insurance, and other approved expenses, just like people do.

 Interest on property-related loans Property maintenance and repairs Property management fees Insurance costs Depreciation on buildings and improvements (particularly useful for new developments or renovations).
 By leveraging these deductions, companies can significantly reduce their taxable profits.
 The corporate route is a good choice for anyone managing several properties or high-value investments.